ProzorroUKR/openprocurement.api/docs/source/standard/cancellation.rst

 :reasonType:
     string

-    There are two possible types of cancellation reason set by procuring entity: : tender was cancelled or unsuccessful.
+    There are two possible types of cancellation reason set by procuring entity:

      :`cancelled`:
        Default.
 Tender was cancelled.